 Most square domes use two poles so setting up is easy.
 The square floor plan allows you to utilize the space efficiently, but the two-pole system tents which are high or have a large volume can be unstable in high winds.

-Safari tents usually: this ones offer more comfort than a usual tent.
+Safari tents usually: these offer more comfort than a usual tent.
 They are also more stable and include some modern comforts including a fully equipped kitchen and proper beds.

 Types of camping tents-Factors to consider in choosing a Camping tent